 Sending out NPS surveys to customers is one of the best things your SaaS business can do to boost metrics across the board.

 Not only is it a great way to determine if your product or service is appealing to customers, but it can also be used as a source of customer feedback for improvement and growth.

 By sending the surveys regularly and analyzing your results, you will be able to take more effective action as you strive to keep your customers happy.

 The easiest and quickest way to send an NPS survey is to use our template.
-On a freemium plan, there is no limit on the number of responses you can get.
+On a 10-day free plan, you'll get access to all Business plan features and be able collect up to 25 survey responses.
 What’s more, you can easily connect your survey to third-party tools using our native integrations.
 Ready to start measuring your NPS?
 Sign up now.